gtxistxgao/SQLParser/README.md

 Parser generated with 0 errors and 4 warnings.
 ```

-As we explained before, the warnings are fine.
 Then we compile all the .java files.

 ```
 franktekimbp:MyProgram frankgao$ javac *.java